Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Genus Acleros

-An Afrotropical genus containing eight species, four from Uganda and all four so far recorded from Semuliki: Acleros neavei, A. ploetzi, A. nigrapex and A. bibundica.
-The latter two species are additional to that detailed in Forbes (2018).
+An Afrotropical genus containing eight species, five from Uganda and all five so far recorded from Semuliki: Acleros neavei, A. ploetzi, A. nigrapex, A. bibundica and A. mackenii.
+The latter three species are additional records to that detailed in Forbes (2018).

 Acleros ploetzi, A. neavei, A. nigrapex and A. bibundica (waiting on field images)